 The decrease in net loss for the three months ended December 31, 2016 compared to the three months ended September 30, 2016 was due to an increase in finance income and lower severance expenses which were offset by a reduced deferred income tax recovery.
-Finance income increased due to a fair value gain on gold call options and was offset by an increase in long term debt interest, both of which, related to the addition of the Facility during the quarter.
-A one time deferred income tax recovery of \$514,429 was recorded during the previous quarter which related to a convertible debenture issuance of \$7,225,000 which did not occur in the quarter ended December 31, 2016.
-There were no severance expenses recorded during the current quarter.
+Finance income increased due to a fair value gain on gold call options and was offset by an increase in long term debt interest expense.
+A one time deferred income tax recovery of \$514,429 was recorded during the quarter ended September 30, 2016 which related to a convertible debenture issuance of \$7,225,000 which did not occur in the quarter ended December 31, 2016.
+There were no severance expenses recorded during the quarter ended December 31, 2016.

 The variation in net loss for the three months ended September 30, 2016 compared to the three months ended June 30, 2016 reflected a non-cash unrealized foreign exchange loss that was included in the net loss for the three months ended June 30, 2016 but not for the three months ended September 30, 2016.
-In addition, a deferred income tax recovery of \$514,429, relating to the issuance of convertible debentures, was realized during the current quarter which did not occur in the quarter ended June 30, 2016.
+In addition, a deferred income tax recovery of \$514,429, relating to the issuance of convertible debentures, was realized during the quarter ended September 30, 2016 which did not occur in the quarter ended June 30, 2016.